France's Imerys wants to become leading lithium producer in Europe

 Various miners are exploring domestic European lithium projects including in Austria, Germany and the Czech Republic.

-Imery's French rival Eramet ERMT.PAis exploiting a project in the Alsace region.
+Imerys' French rival Eramet ERMT.PA is exploring a project in the Alsace region.

-The French project is estimated to involve construction capex of around 1 billion euros, Imerys said, adding that cash cost of the lithium project is estimated to be around 7-9 euros per kilo.
+Imerys said its Beauvoir project is estimated to involve capital expenditure in its construction of around 1 billion euros, equating to an estimated cash cost per kilo of between 7 and 9 euros per kilo.

-The Beauvoir site has been producing kaolin for ceramics since the late 19th century.
+The site has been producing kaolin for ceramics since the late 19th century.

-In Serbia, a domestic mining project has been facing stiff opposition from the local population.

 ((dominique.vidalon@thomsonreuters.com; +33149495432; Reuters Messaging: dominique.vidalon.reuters.com@reuters.net))